Jambukeswarar Temple, Thiruvanaikaval: Architecture

 The deity is viewed through a stone window that forms an integral part of the western face of the sanctum sanctorum.
 The window has nine viewing apertures, believed to represent the Navagraha.
-There is a panel in bas-relief over the window depicting the sthala puranam: The jambuka tree growing out of a meditating sage's head on the extreme right; the linga of Jambukeswarar under the tree; a spider and an elephant worshiping the linga along with the Goddess Parvati who stands to the left of the linga.
+There is a panel in bas-relief over the window depicting the sthala puranam: The jambuka tree growing out of the meditating sage Jambu's head on the extreme right; the linga of Jambukeswarar under the tree; a spider and an elephant worshiping the linga along with the Goddess Parvati who stands to the left of the linga.
 The sanctum sanctorum is divided into the Ardha Mantapam or Antaralam (whose western wall bears the window) and the Garbha Griha where the deity of Jambukeswarar is housed.
 Entrance into the Sanctum is through a small door on the southern wall, about 4 ft in height.
 The Ardha Mantapa is about 4 ft X 4 ft and contains an idol of Goddess Parvati on the right side of the door to the Garbha Griha.
 Devotees are admitted in groups of six into the Ardha Mantapa during sevas like Abhishekam or on payment of a small fee.
 The Garbha Griha is a wider structure compared to the Ardha Mantapa.
 At the center, the Brahma Sthana, is the self-manifested linga of Jambukeswarar.
 The upper conical part of the linga is of the color of copper, whereas the yoni-bhaga or the pedestal is of black granite.
 A brass ring is seen at the point of attachment of the linga to the pedestal.
 The height of the linga is about 3 ft from the floor of the sanctum.
 The Garbha Griha and the Ardha Mantapa are unadorned from the inside, the only source of illumination within the sanctum being ghee lamps.

-A stream of water is said to emerge from the linga, which is usually demonstrated as the soaking wet clothes in which it is draped.
+A stream of water (a water spring from the Kaveri river) emerges from the linga, which is usually demonstrated as the soaking wet clothes in which it is draped.
 The water flow increases significantly during the Monsoon.

 The main deity of the temple is Jambukeswara, representing the element water.
 Jambukeswara is depicted sitting under a jambu tree, which grows over a small stream that engulfs the deity during the rainy season.
 The temple is also considered the abode of goddess Akilandeswari, one of the forms of the goddess Parvati.
 The greatest of works related to this temple include Tiruvanaikaval and Kilvelur Akshyalingaswamy temple.